The New World Order (album)

 The New World Order is the fourth and final album by the hip hop group Poor Righteous Teachers, released in 1996.
 The effort didn't sell as well as their past work but received strong reviews.
-The New World Order features production from PRT members Father Shaheed and Culture Freedom, as well as Ezo Brown, KRS-One and DJ Clark Kent and is the group's only album to not contain production by frequent collaborator Tony D. Guest appearances include the Fugees, KRS-One, Nine, Brother J of X-Clan and Junior Reid.
-The album contains the singles "Word Iz Life" b/w "Dreadful Day" and "Conscious Style".
+The New World Order was produced by PRT members Father Shaheed and Culture Freedom, as well as Ezo Brown, KRS-One, and DJ Clark Kent.
+It is the group's only album to not contain production by frequent collaborator Tony D. The Fugees, KRS-One, Nine, Brother J of X-Clan, and Junior Reid guested on the album.
+It contains the singles "Word Iz Life" b/w "Dreadful Day" and "Conscious Style".

 The liner notes included information from Five-Percent Nation teachings.